Arcadia-Science/arcadia-computational-training/docs/workshops/20231006-github-hacktoberfest/lesson.md

 ### Searching for repositories that are open to external contributions

 Not every open source repository is in a position to accept work from new contributors.
-Contributing to a repository that isn't accepting these types of contributions at best leads to unintegrated pull requests and at worse creates additional work and head aches for maintainers.
+Contributing to a repository that isn't accepting these types of contributions at best leads to unintegrated pull requests and at worse creates additional work and headache for maintainers.
 To avoid these situations, look out for signals that a repository is accepting contributions from new contributors.
 Good signals include: